superloopnetwork/superloop/README.md

 IMPORTANT: To simplify the execution of superloop application, please do the following after installation.

-Move 'superloop.py' file to one of your $PATH directory and remove the *.py extention.
+Create a symbolic link of 'superloop.py' and place it in '/usr/local/bin/'.
 Set the permission to 755. (replace python3.x with your correct python version)
 ```
-$ mv /usr/local/lib/python3.x/dist-packages/superloop/superloop.py /usr/local/bin/superloop
+$ ln -s /usr/local/lib/python3.x/dist-packages/superloop/superloop.py /usr/local/bin/superloop
 $ chmod 755 /usr/local/bin/superloop
 ```
 Now uncomment the following code within ```/usr/local/bin/superloop``` near the top: